harmony-one/h/progress/konstantin-potapov.md

+2024-12-13 Fri:
+- This week, Gheis and I worked on a fix for the leader rotation issue that could cause an unintended view change.
+The issue occurs only in nodes with multiple BLS keys.
+In these cases, the node fails to receive the required block proposal notification.
+As a result, after a certain period, the view change process initiates and switches leadership to another node.
+- Ulad and I are working to enable testing under different conditions, focusing on evaluating nodes with both single and multiple keys.

+---

 2024 Q4 Review

 I successfully completed the leader rotation process, ensuring a smooth launch on the mainnet with the team.